keeratS/445team27/notebooks/keerat/README.md

 I went into lab to test the prototyping circuit again, along with my teammate Jyotsna Joshi.
 Found the same behavior.
 Re-wired it on a different breadboard and again found the same behavior.
 Checked whether it responded to an unbalanced bridge (0.5 pF on one arm and 10/11 pF on the other arm) and found the same result: a 5V constant output from the op-amp.
 At this point we decided that we needed support from a TA, so we emailed Amr.

 ## 2/28/2022
 Today we had our design document peer review.
 Professor Victoria Shao and our TA Amr were in attendanc along with 3 students from the class.
 They had no feedback on the design but had some feedback on the placement of figures within the report.

 ## 3/1/2022
 Met with Amr for weekly meeting.
-Got feedback on: ways to test prototype circuit to determine cause of fixed 5V output, PCB design administrative details, different options to generate the sinusoid wave (active filter), summing amplifier prototype could have a gain of 2 which could cause the unexpected output, and some feedback about our design doc.
+Got feedback on: ways to test prototype circuit to determine caue of fixed 5V output, PCB design administrative details, different options to generate the sinusoid wave (active filter), summing amplifier prototype could have a gain of 2 which could cause the unexpected output, and some feedback about our design doc.

 We also attended the PCB review meeting and spoke to Dean about our plan for the PCB.
 He gave advice including
 * ok to use headers to change connections within PCB